-Except for those receivables provided with allowance in previous years, presented as impaired, receivables are considered high grade due to the Parent Company's positive collection experience.
+Receivables are considered high grade due to the Parent Company's positive collection experience.

 High grade accounts are considered to be of high credit rating value.
 The counterparties have a very remote likelihood of default.

 Medium grade accounts are active accounts with minimal instances of payment default, due to collection issues.
 These accounts are typically not impaired as the counterparties generally respond to the Parent Company's collection efforts and update payments accordingly.